simonlipson/machine_learning/README.md

 ![](images/child2.png)
 ![](images/child3.png)

+We can see that Rick has much more imagination, self-efficacy, assertiveness and immoderation than Morty.
+Yet Morty is more cautious, cheerful (no-surprise there), sympathetic, prone to worry and susceptable to stress than Rick.
+Any viewer of the show would agree with these.
+Although there are others that Watson got wrong, like Morty having a similar level of intellect to Rick or Rick being more trusting than Morty.
+Regardless, there is clearly an observable difference between these two characters.

-With the observable variance between the two characters, it seemed that the difference in character could lend itself well to prediction.
-As such I trained a classifier to see if it could predict who says a specific line from the show.
+As such, it seemed that the difference could lend itself well to prediction.
+As such I went about training a classifier to see if it could classify a line as being said by Rick or by Morty.
 So with the same data I used to generate the personality profiles, I went about extracting features, training a model and creating predictions.

-#### TF-IDF Token Vectorization
+#### TF-IDF Vectorization

 I extracted features from each line of dialogue using TfidfVectorizer.
 This created a matrix of vectors that became the input for my training sets.
 The names of the characters was the test set.

 I used a LogisticRegression classifier and split the data 80/20 for training and testing.

-Upon having trained the model and creating predictions, the model was able to achieve the following performance:
+Upon having trained the model and created predictions, the model was able to achieve the following performance:

 ```
               precision    recall  f1-score   support